datacarpentry/geospatial-workshop/setup.md

 > ## Linux
 >
+>Most Linux users can install R using the package management software on their computer.
+R is a part of many linux distributions.
+>
 >To install `R`, Linux users should select "Download R for Linux" from RStudio and CRAN's [cloud download page](https://cloud.r-project.org), which will automatically detect a CRAN mirror for you to use.
 Instructions for a number of different Linux operating systems are available.
 >
 {: .solution}

 ### RStudio
-RStudio is a GUI for using `R` that is available for Windows, macOS, and various Linux operating systems.
-It can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).
-You will need the **free** Desktop version for your computer. *In order to address issues with `ggplot2`, learners and instructors should run a recent version of RStudio (v1.2 or greater).*
+RStudio is a GUI for using `R` that is available for Windows, macOS, and  Linux operating systems.

+> ## Windows
+>
+>Download the executable installer (`.exe`) from the [RStudio download page](https://rstudio.com/products/rstudio/download/#download).
+You will need the **free** Desktop version for your computer.
+Run the installer to install RStudio on your computer.
+>
+{: .solution}

+> ## macOS
+>
+>Download the disk image (`.dmg`) from the [RStudio download page](https://www.rstudio.com/products/rstudio/download/).
+You will need the **free** Desktop version for your computer.
+Run the installer to install RStudio on your computer.
+Mount the disk image and drag to your applications directory.
+>
+{: .solution}

+> ## Linux
+>
+>Most Linux users can install RStudio using the package management software on their computer.
+>
+>The [RStudio download page](https://www.rstudio.com/products/rstudio/download/) has installers for some of the most popular Linux distributions.
+>
+{: .solution}

 ### R Packages